Backpacking The Philippines: The Essential Budget Guide

 - Currency – Philippine Peso

-- Plug: Type A, B and C Get a worldwide travel adapter here!
+- Plug: Type A, B and C Get your International Travel Power Adapter here!

 - Main languages – Tagalog, English